drago-ex/application/readme.md

 ## How to begin

-Put the trait below into the presenter base.
+Put the trait below into the presenter.

 ```php
 use Drago\Application\UI\Drago;